Ultra-Code/archsway/archlinux/archinstall.md

-neofetch for displaying system information nnn as filemanger node and npm for ts development rsync and openssh for syncing file with remote over ssh pulseaudio and libpulse for audio and controling audio wl-clipboard for wayland clipboard reflector for choosing fastest pacman server list qt5-wayland for runing qt5 apps under wayland
+neofetch for displaying system information nnn as filemanger node and npm for ts development openssh and rsync for syncing file with remote over ssh pulseaudio and libpulse for audio and controling audio ripgrep(rg) for searching for patterns an alternative to grep sd Intuitive find & replace an alternative to sed wl-clipboard for wayland clipboard reflector for choosing fastest pacman server list qt5-wayland for runing qt5 apps under wayland